 DraftKings poised to gain strong market share of PA iGaming market

-With the approval by PGCB, DraftKings becomes the tenth online casino to enter the PA market.
-While it may be argued that DraftKings is entering a saturated PA online casino market, it really seems that the operator is poised to make an immediate and sizable impact in Pennsylvania for various reasons.
+With the approval by the PGCB, DraftKings becomes the 10th online casino to enter the PA market.
+While it may be argued that DraftKings is entering a saturated PA online casino market, it seems that the operator is poised to make an immediate and sizable impact in Pennsylvania for various reasons.

-Secondly, the DraftKings online sportsbook only entered the PA market in November 2019.
-However, within two months, the relative newcomer was already the second largest online sportsbook, behind only FanDuel.
+Second, the DraftKings online sportsbook only entered the PA market in November 2019.
+However, within two months, the relative newcomer was already the second-largest online sportsbook, behind only FanDuel.